aniketrepo/c-feature-set/note.md

     - `return 0` ends the `main()` function.

 ## Statements
-- A computer program is a list of "instructions" to be "executed" by a computer.
+- A computer program is a **list of "instructions" to be "executed" by a computer**.

 - In a programming langauge, **these programming instructions are called statements**.